OpenPecha/Toolkit/docs/docs/developer/pecha.md

 {!../../docs_src/developer/pecha/create_new_pecha.py!}
 ```

-When we are creating a brand new pecha, first we must create an instance of `PechaMetaData` will automatically issue unique id and allow us to specify other metadata about the pecha.
+When we are creating a brand new pecha, first we must create an instance of `PechaMetaData`, which will automatically issue a unique id for the pecha and allow us to specify other metadata about the pecha.

 Then, we will use this metadata object to create pecha container, instance of `OpenPechaFS`.

-After adding *base* and *layer(s)* we need to call `pecha.save()` to save pecha to file system in OpenPecha Format.
+After adding *base* and *layer(s)* we need to call `pecha.save()` to save pecha to file system in [OpenPecha Format](../opf-format.md).

 ## Adding Base and Layer